Ford Kuga SUV review

 The Ford Kuga is a family SUV that’s an alternative to models such as the Volkswagen Tiguan, Skoda Karoq and Hyundai Tucson.
 Ford has two other SUVs, the EcoSport and the Puma, and the Kuga is larger than both of them - and costs more to buy.

-If you’re looking for a medium-size SUV, there’s also the Toyota RAV4, the Peugeot 3008 and many more.
+If you’re looking for a medium-size SUV, there’s also the Toyota RAV4, the SEAT Ateca and many more.
 Almost all the big car manufacturers offer a model like this, as they’re so popular.
 The Ford Kuga has its own appeal, though, which helps it to stand out.
 We think it looks especially smart in the sporty ST-Line trims.

 The Kuga’s biggest strength, and the aspect that will appeal most, is the way it drives.
-The original Kuga was known for being the best car to drive of its type when it came out, and while this new model isn’t quite so far ahead of the competition, it’s still really enjoyable to spend time behind the wheel.
+The original Kuga was known for being the best car to drive of its type when it came out, and while this new third-generation model isn’t quite so far ahead of the competition, it’s still really enjoyable to spend time behind the wheel.
 It’s much better to drive than the previous Ford Kuga, too.

-There are plenty of engines to pick from; there are two 1.5-litre petrol options, three diesels, a petrol-electric hybrid and a plug-in hybrid (PHEV) model with an official economy figure of over 200mpg.
+There are plenty of engines to pick from: a 1.5-litre petrol, three diesels, a petrol-electric hybrid and a plug-in hybrid (PHEV) model with an official economy figure of over 200mpg.
 This version can drive for 35 miles on electricity alone, which is how it manages that incredible figure.
 One of the diesel engines (the 148bhp 2.0-litre model) also features mild-hybrid assistance to boost economy, though it can’t drive on battery power alone.